Updated: Aug 23

-When it comes to museums in Egypt, everyone is on pins and needles for the opening of the Grand Egyptian Museum in 2020 -- right next to the Great Pyramids of Giza, it’s going to be the biggest archaeological museum in the world.
+When it comes to museums in Egypt, everyone is on pins and needles for the opening of the Grand Egyptian Museum -- right next to the Great Pyramids of Giza, it’s going to be the biggest archaeological museum in the world.

 1. Museum of Egyptian Antiquities (Cairo Museum)